jmichaelward/set-post-thumbs/README.md

 ## Installation

 ### Preferred

-The preferred way to install this command is via [Composer](https://getcomposer.org).
+There are two preferred ways to install this package:

+First, using WP-CLI's package installer command.
+Simply run `wp package install jmichaelward/set-post-thumbs` in the command line, then you're good to go.

-In the terminal, simply enter:
+Second, you can similarly install it using [Composer](https://getcomposer.org).
+In the terminal, enter:

 ```
 composer require jmichaelward/set-post-thumbs
 ```

-Assuming you're already using Composer's class autoloader in your WordPress project, then you can simply call the function `JMichaelWard\SetPostThumbs\init_thumbnail_command()` inside an `mu-plugins` PHP file, an active plugin, or your theme's `functions.php` file.
+Assuming you're already using Composer's class autoloader in your WordPress project, then you can then call the function `JMichaelWard\SetPostThumbs\init_thumbnail_command()` inside an `mu-plugins` PHP file, an active plugin, or your theme's `functions.php` file.